zestra/Gravity-Simulation-2/README.md

 # Gravity-Simulation-2
-My Second and Latest Gravity Simulation, made for Al Bateen Academy, Aldar Academies
+My Second and Latest Gravity Simulation, made for Al Bateen Academy, Aldar Academies, and one's self-satisfaction.

+## Requirements
+The program is based on the language Python, so you will need that.
+You will also require the [code]math[/code] and [code]pygame[/code] modules.
+It will be better if you make sure that you have the latest versions of these modules, just in case.

 ## Updates
 I am proud to present to you Draft 2 of my Gravity Simulation 2!